voltwu/blog/_posts/2020-07-13-warm-up-build-asp-net-core-console-docker-app.md

 Now, your container is running up successfully.
 If you want to extend more, check the [Docker][2].

 The above process only containerized your released App.
 As the Docker is a container, so you can do the same thing as you are in a real operating system.
 You can build, publish, release your App in a single Docker container.
+Even though you can do multi-steps in a single docker container, however, it is not recommended.
+It will be hard to manage and track stages when doing too many steps in a single docker container.
+You can take advantage of the multi-stage feature, which is much more flexible and convenient.

-The following Dockerfile shows you how to complete all operations(build, publish, release) in a single Dockerfile.
+The following Dockerfile illustrate a multi-stage example in a single Dockerfile.

 <script src="https://gist.github.com/voltwu/96f5c2edbfb2f6f28a39450b9e7e046f.js"></script>

-The above Dockerfile comes from Visual Studio Docker Tools, and the Dockerfile related to `multistage` features, which was introduced in docker 17.05.
+The above Dockerfile comes from Visual Studio Docker Tools, and the above Dockerfile related to `multistage` features, which was introduced in docker 17.05.
 Check these articles [How Visual Studio builds containerized apps][3], and [Use multi-stage builds][4] to learn more about Docker and Visual Studio.

 <script src="https://gist.github.com/voltwu/4237a9db898dca0d1aa5756d7d69a40c.js"></script>